History of Christianity in Sussex: Other Christian denominations

 Established in 1971 the Anabaptist Bruderhof community was founded near Robertsbridge, the earliest such community remaining in Europe.
 From the 1980s, Sussex has three Greek Orthodox churches - at Brighton, Hastings and Eastbourne.

 Following the Second Sudanese Civil War, many refugees came to Brighton and Hove and neighbouring areas.
 Hove and Worthing are now home to Coptic Orthodox Churches, two of 28 such churches in the British Isles.
 The churches were visited in 2017 by Pope Tawadros II of Alexandria and Bishop Paula of Tanta.
 In 1998 the congregation at Jireh Chapel in Lewes took the decision to affiliate with the Free Presbyterian Church of Ulster.
 The church is one of seven such churches established in England.

 In the Old Roman Catholic Church in Europe in 2012, Jerome Lloyd was made Metropolitan Archbishop of Selsey (officially "Archbishop Metropolitan of the Isle of the Seals (Selsey) and the New Market of the Regnenses (i.e. of the Celtic tribe the Romans conquered in AD43, now called Chichester) in the Kingdom of the South Saxons (i.e. Sussex)".
-Based in Brighton, the archbishop is one of a small number of priests who broadcast the traditional Mass in Latin live, via the internet and is the only priest to do so in Europe.
 The archbishop works on various projects to help homeless people in Brighton.

 The turn of the 21st century saw the rise of so-called mega-churches and neo-charismatic and evangelical churches including Kingdom Faith in Horsham, set up by Colin Urquhart and the Newfrontiers group founded by Terry Virgo.